 Sound Design Schools and Colleges in the U.S.

-How to Select a Sound Design College
+How to Select a School with a Sound Design Program

-Sound design programs are offered at a limited number of colleges, and many schools that do offer sound design programs offer credentials in only one or two academic levels.
+Sound design programs are offered at a limited number of colleges, and many schools that do offer sound design programs offer credentials at only one or two academic levels.
 Depending on student career goals and the certificate or degree desired, relocation might be necessary.

 Certificate in Sound Design